mcu-tools/mcuboot/doc/imgtool.md

 The header size depends on the operating system and the particular flash device.
 For Zephyr, it will be configured as part of the build, and will be a small power of two.
-The generated image should start with zero bytes of this length (and the script will check this).
+By default, the header will be prepended to the image.
+If `--included-header` is given, the image must start with header-size bytes of zeros, and the header will be overwritten over these bytes.

 The optional --pad argument will place a trailer on the image that indicates that the image should be considered an upgrade.
 Writing